vasilvv/httpbis-alps/draft-vvv-httpbis-alps.md

 If ALPS is successfully negotiated during the TLS handshake for an HTTP/2 connection, the ALPS payload for both peers SHALL be a sequence of HTTP/2 frames.
-Frames SHALL NOT be present in ALPS unless they are explicitly allowed to be there; this document only allows the SETTINGS frame ({{!RFC7540}}, Section 6.5.1).
+Senders MUST NOT send frames in ALPS unless the "Allowed in ALPS" column in the "HTTP/2 Frame Type" registry ({{iana}}).
+This document only allows the SETTINGS frame ({{!RFC7540}}, Section 6.5.1).
+Frames defined in later documents may be allowed in ALPS, so receivers MUST ignore unrecognized frames in the ALPS payload.
 Sending a SETTINGS frame in ALPS supersedes the requirement to send a SETTINGS frame at the beginning of the connection.
 All settings exchanged via ALPS SHALL be automatically treated as acknowledged.

 If ALPS is successfully negotiated during TLS handshake for an HTTP/3 connection, the ALPS payload for both peers SHALL be a sequence of HTTP/3 frames.
-Frames SHALL NOT be present in ALPS unless they are explicitly allowed to be there; this document only allows the SETTINGS frame ([HTTP3], Section 7.2.4).
+Senders MUST NOT send frames in ALPS unless the "Allowed in ALPS" column in the "HTTP/3 Frame Type" registry ({{iana}}).
+This document only allows the SETTINGS frame ([HTTP3], Section 7.2.4).
+Frames defined in later documents may be allowed in ALPS, so receivers MUST ignore unrecognized frames in the ALPS payload.
 Sending a SETTINGS frame in ALPS supersedes the requirement to send a SETTINGS frame at the beginning of the control stream.

+[[OPEN ISSUE: Unlike HTTP/2, HTTP/3 sends exactly one SETTINGS frame, so we need to be a bit more precise here.]]

 Since settings exchanged through ALPS are always available at the beginning of the connection, some HTTP extensions may opt to require those to be sent